 Quickstart - Getting around in Power BI service

-Now that you know the basics of Power BI, let's take a look around Power BI service.
-As mentioned earlier, someone on your team might spend all of their time in Power BI Desktop, combining data and creating reports for others.
-But you, on the other hand, might spend all of your time in Power BI service, viewing and interacting with content created by others (consuming experience).
-In this quickstart you'll be importing sample data and using that data to learn your way around Power BI service.
+Now that you know the basics of Power BI, let's take a look around the Power BI service.
+As mentioned in the previous article, colleagues on your team might spend all of their time in Power BI Desktop, combining data and creating reports, dashboards, and apps for others.
+They're designers.
+You, on the other hand, might spend all of your time in the Power BI service, viewing and interacting with content created by others (consuming experience).
+You're a business user.
+This quickstart is for business users.

 If you're not signed up for Power BI, sign up for a free trial before you begin.